rafaelbandeeira/ciandtChallenge/README.md

 6. Click on "Run all specs", it can be found on the right corner of the Cypress Test Runner

-Additionally, after setting up Cypress, you can the tests headlessly by executing the batch file "run_and_report.bat".
+Additionally, after setting up Cypress, you can run the tests headlessly by executing the batch file "run_and_report.bat".
-The report is available in the mochawesome-report folder as an html file named report.html.
+The report is available in the mochawesome-report folder, named report.html.